John Corey Whaley: Education

-Whaley holds a B.A. in English and an M.A.T. in Secondary English Education from Louisiana Tech University in Ruston, Louisiana.
+Whaley holds a B.A. in English and an M.A.T. in Secondary English Education from Louisiana Tech University.

 Works

 Where Things Come Back

 Just when seventeen-year-old Cullen Witter thinks he understands everything about his small and painfully dull Arkansas town, his knowledge all disappears.

 In the summer before Cullen's senior year, a nominally depressed birdwatcher named John Barling tries to validate the spotting of a woodpecker species thought to be extinct since the 1940s in Cullen's hometown of Lily, Arkansas.
 His attempts to find the so-called Lazarus woodpecker bring a flurry of press and woodpecker experts from all over the U.S to the previously tame and static town.
 However, the townspeople of Lily hope that the woodpecker that was brought back to life will put some life back into their town.
 All the kids start getting woodpecker haircuts, everyone eats the new Lazarus burgers, and everyone shares their cheer about the woodpecker, everyone except for Cullen, that is.
 Cullen sees the town's preoccupation with the Lazarus woodpecker as an absurd carnival with John Barling as the carnival's crazy ringmaster.
 Nothing is more startling though for Cullen and the people of Lily, Arkansas than the realization that Cullen's sensitive, gifted 15-year-old brother Gabriel has suddenly and inexplicably disappeared.

 While Cullen navigates his way through a summer of finding and losing love, holding his fragile family together, and muddling his way into adulthood, a young missionary in Africa, who has lost his faith, searches for any semblance of meaning wherever he can find it.
 As distant as the two stories seem at the start, they are thoughtfully woven ever closer together and through masterful plotting, brought face to face in a surprising and harrowing climax.

 Complex but truly extraordinary, tinged with melancholy and regret, comedy and absurdity, this novel finds wonder in the ordinary and emerges as ultimately hopeful.
 It's about a lot more than what Cullen calls "that damn bird."
 It's about the dream of second chances and things coming back.